 2. Know your learning style!

-If you know you need individual eyes on your work and real time feedback from the expert, don’t sign up for a program that doesn’t offer that (and if you’re not sure if it does, ask them directly what kind of support is included — some programs have it (mine does), and some don’t).
+If you know you need individual eyes on your work and real time feedback from the expert, don’t sign up for a program that doesn’t offer that (and if you’re not sure if it does, ask them directly what kind of support is included — some programs have it (Uncage Your Business LIVE does), and some don’t).
 If you know that you get overwhelmed in huge groups, don’t join a program with a group of 1000s of people.
-I see so many people join programs (including mine) and then not finish them because they got excited to get on the bandwagon, and then realize soon after that the program doesn’t suit their individual needs.
+I see so many people join programs (including mine) and then not finish them because they got excited, and then realize soon after that the program doesn’t suit their individual needs.
 Be discerning about what the program offers and make sure it lines up with your personal learning style.

 3. Don’t unsubscribe from someone you love just because they are launching.